Open your account at AvaTrade to start trading DAX now or try our risk-free demo account!

 - Go long or short – trade your view on the market

-- MetaTrader 4 platform for desktop, tablet, mac trading & top mobile trading
+- MetaTrader 5 + MetaTrader 4 platform for desktop, tablet, mac trading & mobile trading

 - Count on 24/5 multi-lingual client support

-- You can access a choice of trading instruments, including commodities trading, indices, bonds, ETFs, shares trading, forex trading & cryptocurrencies.
+- You can access a choice of trading instruments, including commodities trading, indices, bonds, ETFs, stock trading, forex trading & cryptocurrencies.

 DAX 30 Trading Main FAQs